-Acadian will continue to focus on adding value to its timberland inventory by maintaining and enhancing its customer relationships and sales channels.
-Acadian has approximately 85 customer relationships, and leverages these relationships in order to maximize the value of all fibre derived from its timberlands.
+Acadian focuses on adding value to its timberland inventory by maintaining and enhancing its customer relationships and sales channels.
+Acadian has approximately 85 customer relationships, and leverages these relationships in order to maximize value from all fibre derived from its timberlands.